ericc661/cole_nimes_analysis/cole_analysis.md

 it visible?
 Darkness cannot be made visible through illumination, or it ceases to become darkness.
-Light is a precondition for vision so we cannot say that we truly see darkness, but the speaker's formulation of disclosure suggests that the darkness can see us.
+Light is a precondition for vision so we cannot say that we truly see darkness, but the speaker's formulation of disclosure in the previous line suggests that the darkness can see us.
 Therefore darkness, simultaneously vast and suffocating, at once eluding illumination yet reflective (of touch if not sight), echoes the hall of mirrors established in the opening of the poem.
+However, this digression does not induce another plea for forgiveness in the speaker.
+Rather, it sounds self-assured, measured, and contained, which are sentiments evoked by the rhyming of "sees/me", the reciprocal syntax of line 6, and the overall structure of these two lines as hypothesis and rejection.
+Perhaps the speaker's self-assuredness in lines 5-6 results from his plea for forgiveness in line 4.

+Moving past the digression into love and darkness, the speaker returns to describing the physical environment.
+This time, it is not disembodied description but rather one closely linked to his own experience and physicality.
+"In the steamroom, inconsolable tears / fall against us.
+In the whirlpool, my arms, rowing through little green crests, help to steer / the body, riding against death."
+The speaker is more at ease with the tangible, physical world than he is in the first quatrain as his body interacts with the environment, taking his confidence from the abstract realm of love and darkness and applying it to the physical world of the bathhouse.
+Yet the physical and the abstract are always intertwined in this poem, as "inconsolable tears" take the place of water vapor.
+Perhaps this metaphor broadens the poem's questions about perception into questions about agency.
+Before, love and darkness had the ability to sense and respond to sight and touch.
+Here, the "inconsolable tears" seem to fall of their own accord, without the prompting of disclosure or touch.
+In the world of this poem, objects are thus invested with the agency of subjects and are not merely reflective or reciprocal.
+In fact, the water in both the steamroom and the whirlpool actively reject the semi-passive role of reflection (that is, that there must first be something to reflect or respond to): the tears cannot be consoled and the whirlpool moves, creating turbulent "little green crests" which work to confound narcissistic reflection.

+next: transition to talking about instability of identity

+"us" and also "the body"

+first "us" is communal, second "us" is universal

+definitely mention the inverted structure here

 the instability doesn't end: "the body"

-move on to this next with regards to the "return" to describing the
-bathhouse: the abstract and the tangible/physical are mixed

-something about the bursts of color: green crests, beach towel
+something about the bursts of color: green crests, beach towel, smoldering ember

 definitely mention the mix of ancient and modern